 The Plot

-Sometime in July 2020, I received a call from one of their sales executives inquiring if I’m interested in Jio Fiber and with great excitement, I said – ‘Yes’?
-But after checking my location details, he informed me that their service isn’t available in my area and the conversation ended.
-I saved his phone number for future inquiries.
+Sometime in July 2020, I got a call from a Jio Fiber sales executive asking if I was interested.
+I excitedly said, “Yes!” but after checking my location, he told me their service wasn’t available.
+The conversation ended, and I saved his number for future inquiries.

-Jan 15, 2021, 03 PM: I received the call from the same person inquiring about any requirements for a Jio Fiber broadband connection.
-I agreed and he sent two team members to visit my residence and get me registered.
+Jan 15, 2021, 3:00 PM, I got a call from the same person asking if I still needed a Jio Fiber connection.
+I confirmed, and he sent two team members to visit my residence for registration.

 SO FAR SO GOOD.